 This is the first re-post of six-part series that looks back at the various custom modifications that could be installed by an owner, contracted to a shop, or purchased as turn-key vehicles.
-This re-post presents additional photos to those which were selected for print in VETTE VUES.
+This re-post presents additional photos to those who were selected for print in VETTE VUES.
+At the end of the article are links to the rest of the series or Corvette Body Kits by generations.

 In this series, VETTE VUES presents a photographic summary of the major trends in customization, as it has evolved through the various year groups.